realmchua/alpine/README.md

 ./build.sh (To build the image from the Dockerfile)

-./deploy (To deploy the image file)

-./push (To push the image to Docker Hub's Repository)

 𝗛𝗼𝘄 𝘁𝗼 𝘂𝘀𝗲 𝗺𝘆 𝗶𝗺𝗮𝗴𝗲❓

+./deploy (To deploy the image file) or

 docker run -it \
   --tty \
   --privileged \
   --volume /sys/fs/cgroup:/sys/fs/cgroup:ro \
-  realmsg/rc-alpine
+  realmsg/alpine:latest

+  ./push (To push the image to Docker Hub's Repository)

 D̳i̳s̳c̳l̳a̳i̳m̳e̳r̳: please visit https://pkgs.alpinelinux.org/ to view the license information for the software contained in this image.